parischap/effect-libs/packages/pretty-print/README.md

   yarn add effect @parischap/js-lib @parischap/effect-lib @parischap/pretty-print
   ```

 We use three peerDependencies.
-The size may seem important.
+If you are not an Effect user, the size may seem important.
 But, in fact, we use little of each peerDependency.
 Once bundled and tree-shaken, it's not that big any more!

 ## API